Oklahoma Prenuptial Agreement

 Taylor v.
 Taylor, 832 P.2d 429 (Okla.
 Civ.
 App.
 1991)

-The court upheld the prenuptial agreement's provisions denying wife alimony and division of husband's separate property, but reversed the trial court's refusal to award wife a share of the increased value of the marital estate attributable to the joint efforts of the parties during the ten-year marriage.
+The court upheld the prenuptial agreement's provisions denying wife alimony and division of husband's separate property, but reversed the trial court's refusal to award wife a share of the increased value of the marital estate attributable to the joint efforts of the parties during the ten-year marriage, which was expressly allowed by the prenup.

 In re Marriage of Neundorf, 131 P.3d 142 (Okla.
 Civ.
 App.
 2006)